hilolih/rspec-ftp/README.md

   expect('server.com').to be_writable.user('ftpuser').pass('supersecret').passive
 end

-# If no value is specified for file_name, a file with automatically generated file name will be created.
+# If no value is specified for `test_filename`, a file with automatically generated file name will be created.
-it 'check writable with passive mode and use test_filename' do expect('server.com').to be_writable.user('ftpuser').pass('supersecret').passive.test_filename('foobar') end
+it 'check writable with passive mode and use original test file' do expect('server.com').to be_writable.user('ftpuser').pass('supersecret').passive.test_filename('foobar') end